 We received such great feedback on the first vintage of Viognier, released in 2004.
 The grapes were bought into the cellar initially as a blending partner for the Syrah but, at the last moment, Chris decided to give the grapes their own identity, fermenting the wine in some second-hand Meerlust Chardonnay barrels.
-The notoriously frugal Chris jokes that he has no issue with this, since he knows the provenance of the wood and gets them at a good price….
+The notoriously frugal Chris jokes that he has no issue with this, since he knew the provenance of the wood and got the barrels at a good price….

 The ongoing success of the wine, I believe, has something to do with the fact that the profile is not obviously varietal, but something more complex and mineral.
 From the start, it has always maintained more restrained and muted style, developing often Chenin-like nuances as it ages in bottle, and displays none of the ‘tart’s handbag’ trait so often associated with the grape.

 The 2005 came from Wellington fruit and underwent a part natural fermentation, with one fifth going through malo-lactic.
 A bottle tasted recently (July 2014) was still in spectacular condition, which only helps proves the durability of the style.